-- The Universal Report is completed by all grantees.
-The Universal Report consists of all UDS reporting tables.
+- The Universal Report, completed by all grantees.
+The Universal Report consists of one copy of each of the UDS reporting tables.
 This report provides data on patients, services, staffing, and financing across all programs.
-The Universal Report is the source of unduplicated data on BPHC programs. - The Grant Reports are completed by a sub-set of grantees who receive multiple grants from the BPHC health center program.
-The Grant Report consists of Tables 3A, 3B, 4, part of Table 5 and Table 6A, only.
-These reports provide comparable data for that portion of their program that falls within the scope of a project funded under a particular grant.
-Separate Grant Reports are required for the Migrant Health Center, Homeless Health Care, and Public Housing Primary Care grantees unless a grantee is funded under one and only one of these programs.
+The Universal Report is the source of unduplicated data on BPHC programs. - The Grant Reports, completed by a sub-set of grantees who receive multiple grants from the BPHC health center program.
+The Grant Report consists of additional copies of only Tables 3A, 3B, 4, 6A and part of Table 5.
+The Grant reports provide comparable data for that portion of their program that falls within the scope of a project funded under a particular grant.
+Separate Grant Reports are required for Migrant Health Center, Health Care for the Homeless, and Public Housing Primary Care grantees unless a grantee is funded under one and only one of these programs.
 No Grant Report is submitted for the portion of multi-funded grantee's activities supported by the Community Health Center grant.

-The UDS is composed of 11 tables intended to yield consistent clinical, operational and financial data that can be compared with other national and State data and trended over time.
+The UDS is composed of 11 tables intended to yield consistent clinical, operational and financial data that can be compared with other National and State data and trended over time.
 These tables are:

-- Patient Origin form: Provides zip codes of patients served. - Table 3A: Provides a profile of patients by age and gender. - Table 3B: Provides a profile of patients by race, ethnicity and language. - Table 4: Provides a profile of patients by income (% of poverty level) and third party medical insurance source.
-It also reports the number of targeted population patients receiving services. - Table 5: Reports staffing full-time equivalents by position, and visits and patients by provider type and service type. - Table 6A: Reports on primary diagnoses for medical visits and selected services provided. - Table 6B: Reports findings on quality of care indicators. - Table 7: Reports findings on health outcomes/disparities. - Table 8: Details direct and indirect expenses by cost center. - Table 9D: Reports full charges, collections and allowances by payor as well as sliding discounts and patient bad debt. - Table 9E: Reports non patient-service income.
+- Patient Origin form: Patients served by zip code. - Table 3A: Patients by age and gender. - Table 3B: Patients by race, ethnicity and language. - Table 4: Patients by income (% of poverty level) and third party medical insurance source.
+It also reports the number of special population patients receiving services. - Table 5: Reports full-time equivalent staff by position; and visits and patients by provider type and service type. - Table 6A: Primary diagnoses for medical and mental health visits and selected medical and dental services provided. - Table 6B: Quality of care indicators. - Table 7: Health outcomes and health disparities. - Table 8: Direct and indirect expenses by cost center. - Table 9D: Full charges, collections and allowances by payor as well as sliding discounts and patient bad debt. - Table 9E: Non patient-service income.